chiaraantonioli/gen711toxoplasma/README.md

 This investigation analyzes the gene sequences of H2A.Z, H2A.X, H2A.1, H2Bv, and H4 to build a phylogenetic tree showing the relationships between the genes.
 It was hypothesized that H2A.Z and H2A.1 will be the most genetically similar because they both interact with H2Bv during gene activation.
 ## Methods
+The sequences for the 5 histone genes were downloaded from ToxoDB, an online database for Toxoplasma research funded by the US National Institute of Allergy and Infectious Diseases.
+All of the sequences are FASTA files from the Toxoplasma gondii ME49 strain.

+The bioconda package was installed onto VScode into the conda environment.
+All of the FASTA files were combined into one file, and converted to an alignment file using the mafft program.
+The alignment file was visualized using Aliview.
+The alignments were compared to eachother and a plasmid which contains the H2A.Z gene from a previous study.
+The RAxML program was used to make a tree with 5 bootstraps.
+The GTRGAMMA option was used, which is a specific algorithm model of nucleotide substitution rates.
+The resulting tree was visualized using RStudio ggtree.
 ## Findings
 ## Poster
 ![alt text](https://github.com/chiaraantonioli/gen711toxoplasma/blob/main/figs/Antonioli_GEN711_Project.png "Poster")